finos/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

     It can then be read from server config or a test config directly during initialization.

 6. **Test Database Instance**: There are 2 ways to declare a test db.
 If you have an already hosted instance, then you can use define a static test connection.
-If your database supports it, we can alternatively launch a test instance at runtime using docker (dynamic test connection).
+If your databaseType supports it, we can alternatively launch a test instance at runtime using docker (dynamic test connection).

     Let's try to define a dynamic test connection for SqlServer.
 Define the below class in src/main/java section of sqlserver-execution-tests module.